Graylab/deepH3-distances-orientations/README.md

 [light chain sequence]
 ```
 See deeph3/data/antibody_dataset/fastas_testrun for an example.

+Other optional arguments can be listed using the --help or -h option.

 ## Requirements
 torch, tensorboard (1.4 or higher), biopython (see requirements.txt for the complete list)